The Benefactors of Asian American Discrimination in Admissions

 Do we — and all college consultants — benefit from Asian American discrimination in admissions?
 The answer is an unequivocal yes. …Did we just hear a mic drop?
 Some of our clientele through the years has historically been comprised of Asian American applicants seeking to earn admission to highly selective colleges.
 Our Asian American clients tend to be well-informed about the discrimination that their children face in the admissions process, mostly from reading our blog or an article in a newspaper in which Ivy Coach is referenced.
 In an effort to overcome this discrimination, they come to us.
 And, overwhelmingly, they find much success.

 We will continue helping Asian Americans overcome discrimination in college admissions.
-We are rooting for Students for Fair Admissions; we are hoping they defeat Harvard in this case.
 We use our soapbox in the world of college admissions to decry the discrimination that Asian American applicants face in admissions.
 We call out admissions officers who, seemingly unaware of implicit bias, claim they don’t discriminate against this group.
 And we will continue to shine a lantern on this discrimination.
 We will continue to champion the cause of ending Asian American discrimination in admissions.
 Whether you like it or not.